dougsweetser/Q/docs/SR/problem_set_5.md

 ![\[Graphics:ps5gr62.gif\]](../images/SR/problem_set_5/ps5gr62.gif)

-Each kaon has 440 MeV of kinetic energy and a momentum of 796 Mev.
+Each kaon has 440 MeV of kinetic energy and a momentum of 796 MeV.

 (b) t' = gamma t and d' = beta c t'.
 Simple stuff.